All products featured are independently selected by our editors. If you buy from a link, we may earn a commission.

 Berluti

-Although it morphed into a fully fledged luxury fashion brand not all that long ago, French marque Berluti has not forgotten its significant shoemaking heritage.
+Although it morphed into a fully-fledged luxury fashion brand not all that long ago, French marque Berluti has not forgotten its significant shoemaking heritage.

-Renowned for its exceptional leather-making ever since it was founded by Italian Alessandro Berluti in 1895, Berluti was the place to go for exceptional shoes and was renowend for its wholecut Oxford made out of a single piece of leather (its gradient tanning is still peerless, too).
+Renowned for its exceptional leather-making ever since it was founded by Italian Alessandro Berluti in 1895, Berluti was the place to go for exceptional shoes and was renowned for its wholecut Oxford made out of a single piece of leather (its gradient tanning is still peerless, too).

 Joseph Cheaney & Sons

-Founded in 1886 in Northamptonshire (and still in the same factory is has been in since 1900), Joseph Cheaney & Sons can be counted as British shoemaking royalty, although at one point was wholly owned by Prada.
+Founded in 1886 in Northamptonshire (and still in the same factory it has been in since 1900), Joseph Cheaney & Sons can be counted as British shoemaking royalty, although at one point was wholly owned by Prada.

 Now in the hands of two brothers committed to continuing the artisanal handcrafted legacy, Cheaney is making strides with an array of classic styles spearheaded by its peerless Oxford brogues.